Supreme Court nominee Barrett pledges fealty to law as Senate hearing looms

 Under existing rules, individual justices have the final say on whether they should recuse.

 The Senate’s Republican leaders rejected Democratic pleas to delay the hearing after two Republican Judiciary Committee members and Trump himself tested positive for the coronavirus in the days following his Sept.
-26 White House ceremony announcing Barrett, 48, as his nominee.
+26 White House ceremony announcing Barrett as his nominee.

-Barrett is scheduled to deliver her opening statement to the committee on Monday, with senators also making opening remarks.
+Barrett, who will appear in person, is scheduled to deliver her opening statement to the committee on Monday, with senators also making opening remarks.
+Each senator has the final call on whether to attend in person.
+Democratic Senator Kamala Harris, Biden’s running mate, will participate remotely because of the health concerns, a spokesman said on Sunday.

 With Republicans holding a 53-47 Senate majority, Barrett’s confirmation seems assured.
 Democrats are still fuming that McConnell is hurrying to confirm Barrett as the election approaches, after blocking consideration of Democratic President Barack Obama’s nominee to fill a 2016 Supreme Court vacancy during an election year.